ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 - number of recipes that are missing data
 - number of recipes that have various other issues (and document them)

-To parse the output of all these runs use the ``parse_recipes_output.py`` Python script, included at the same locations where the generation script is.
+To parse the output of all these runs, use the ``parse_recipes_output.py`` Python script, included at the same locations where the generation script is.
 It is recommended to use `log_level: info` to enable the parsing script to run faster.